michaelbe812/2025.09-ws-angular-fundamentals/README.md

 > The API starts at http://localhost:4730.
 > When you open this page, you’ll find documentation for all endpoints. 🚀

+## VS Code

+If you are using [VS Code](https://code.visualstudio.com/) as you editor of choice, you might see a popup after opening this repository.
+We added a few plugin recommendations to simplify writing code during the workshop:

+1. Angular Language Service - Adds better syntax-highlighting & automatic refactorings
+1. Prettier - Formats your code automatically in the same way across your project.

 ## Additional Resources

 > From https://github.com/angular/angular